 202 Oak St.

 Though it’s only an hour south of Portland, Salem has a whole new world of fun for kids.
 Stay a few days to take advantage of nearby day trips like a hike in Silver Falls State Park, or a bicycle tour of covered bridges.

 In Salem, spend some time wandering around the Oregon Garden in it’s fall colors– kids will love the Children’s Garden, complete with a hobbit door.
-Older kids will learn a lot about state history with a guided or self-guided tour of the capitol building, while younger ones will have the time of their lives exploring the unique A.C.
-Gilbert House Museum.
-Three historic houses hold rooms dedicated to explorative play through science, arts, and fun!
-It’s right next to the beautiful Riverfront Park on the Willamette River, where for $1.50 the kids can take a spin on a handcrafted carousel.
-Choose from horses, bucking broncos, or covered wagons!
+Older kids will learn a lot about state history with a guided or self-guided tour of the capitol building, and the whole family will love the the beautiful Riverfront Park on the Willamette River.
 And for even more fun, stop by the Enchanted Forest, a non-Disney theme park that’s a little goofy and utterly enchanting, aimed at those ages 3 and up.